yucigou/codegoodworks/about.md

 <p>
-If you are considering to obtain basic coding skills in order to look for a job as a programmer, or not sure if coding is something you would really enjoy, Code Good Works might be able to help.
+If you are considering to obtain basic coding skills in order to look for a job as a programmer, or would like to find out if coding is something you would really enjoy, Code Good Works might be able to help.
 </p>